 The Group presents assets and liabilities based on current/non-current classification.
 An asset is current when it is:

-- Expected to be realised or intended to sold or consumed in normal operating cycle; - Held primarily for the purpose of trading; - Expected to be realised within twelve months after the reporting period; or - Cash or cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+- Expected to be realised or intended to sold or consumed in normal operating cycle; - Held primarily for the purpose of trading; - Expected to be realised within twelve months after the reporting period; or - months after the reporting period.